rahel-yab/DevFolio/frontend/README.md

 - ✨ Modern React UI with Tailwind CSS
 - ⚡ Fast navigation using Next.js App Router
-- 🗂️ Dashboard to manage your portfolio (more features coming soon)
+- 🗂️ Dashboard to manage your portfolio
-- 📝 Planned: Form handling, authentication, and AI-powered suggestions

 ## Getting Started